bazel-contrib/rules_nodejs/docs/Built-ins.md

 <h4 id="npm_package_bin-env">env</h4>

-specifies additional environment variables to set when the target is executed
+specifies additional environment variables to set when the target is executed.
+The values of environment variables are subject to 'Make variable' substitution (see [args](#npm_package_bin-args)).

 Defaults to `{}`